 Include an image that uses your medium, not an image of your medium.

 Questions about your assignment?
-Ask your instructor, Professor Revuelto, through your Angel class.
+Ask your instructor, Professor Revuelto, through your D2L class.
 Questions about research or citations?
 See below for ways to contact your librarians.

 August 2012 sg